chaos-mesh/website/versioned_docs/version-2.6.7/simulate-redis-chaos-on-physical-nodes.md

 :::note

-Currently, Chaosd does not support recovering keys that have executed `cache-expiration`, so please backup them in advance if you want to recover them.
+Currently, Chaosd does not support recovering keys that have executed `cache-expiration`, so please back them up in advance if you want to recover them.

 :::